techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/planning_v1.1.md

 - [ ] NSG (management)

+- [ ] Deploy a SQL Database that is connected to both the web server and admin/management server.

+5.

 - [ ] Web server VMSS with application gateway as load balancer v1.1 (- Deploy the VM's to an Availability Set?????)

-5.

 - NSG (web) and apache